NKrChauhan/graphql-dev/Readme.md

 - marks - not required field
 - name - required filed
 ```
-Mutation to update student using id
+Mutation to update student using id with other parameters to update
 ```
 mutation{
   updateStudentEntry(id:1, name: "greg"){